Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 If you don't currently have any MIDI ports with a synthesizer, here's a suggestion to install VMPK (Virtual MIDI Piano Keyboard), click [here](https://sourceforge.net/projects/vmpk/files/vmpk/0.8.8/vmpk-0.8.8-mac-x64.dmg/download) to download the installation package, open VMPK after installation, open `Edit - MIDI Connections ` from the menu bar, check `Enable MIDI Input` and `Enable MIDI Thru on MIDI Output`, then in the `MIDI IN Driver`, select `CoreMIDI`, then click `OK` to save the settings.
 Next, right-click on the `MIDI KEYBOARD` button in Ideal Piano to open the interface for selecting MIDI ports, and select `CoreMIDI,MIDI In` in the `MIDI Output Driver` column, close the window.
 Then you can play MIDI files normally.

-You can also use [VMPK](https://sourceforge.net/projects/vmpk/files/vmpk/0.8.8/vmpk-0.8.8-x86_64.AppImage/download) for Linux version, select `ALSA` for `MIDI IN Driver`, and select `ALSA, in` in `MIDI Output Driver` column of the interface for selecting MIDI ports.
+You can also use [VMPK](https://sourceforge.net/projects/vmpk/files/vmpk/0.8.8/vmpk-0.8.8-x86_64.AppImage/download) for Linux version, select `ALSA` for `MIDI IN Driver`, and select `ALSA, in` in `MIDI Output Driver` column in the Choose MIDI Device window of Ideal Piano.

-If you want to use SoundFont files as instruments in the macOS version, you need to install fluidsynth, it is recommended to install fluidsynth with homebrew.
+If you want to use SoundFont files as instruments in the macOS version, you need to install FluidSynth, it is recommended to install FluidSynth with homebrew.

 ```
 brew install fluidsynth